 There are many ways in which you can reimburse travel expenses: For example, the employer can:

-- reimburse expenses in accordance with the Directorate of Taxes' allowance rates not subject to payroll withholding tax (expense allowance)
+- Reimburse expenses in accordance with the Directorate of Taxes' allowance ates not subject to payroll withholding tax (expense allowance)

 If you have more than one employee who travels in connection with their work, it may be a good idea to invest in travel expenses software.